Finland an innovation leader in EU

 Collaboration between small and medium enterprises, such as through Turku’s SHIFT Business Festival, is one of Finland’s innovative strengths.Credits: : SHIFT Business Festival

 The European Innovation Scoreboard 2022 slots Finland second behind Sweden in terms of innovation performance, with both countries earning the status of an innovation leader.

-Sweden and Finland were both dubbed innovation leaders in the scoreboard, performing at a rate that is almost 136 per cent of the EU average.
-The former edged out the latter for the top spot by 0.2 percentage points with a rate of 135.7 per cent.
+Sweden and Finland were were assessed to perform at a rate that is almost 136 per cent of the EU average, with the former edging out the latter for the top spot by 0.2 percentage points with a score of 135.7 per cent.

 Finland stands out favourably in the comparison due to strengths such as lifelong learning, public-private co-publications and collaboration between small and medium enterprise.
 Indeed, Finland’s performance is increasing at a rate higher than the EU as a whole, and enjoys a faster growing economy and higher per capita income when compared with the bloc.

 Business process innovators, sales of innovative products and broadband penetration have increased noticeably in Finland since last year.
 There is still room for improvement, however.
 The likes of resource productivity, government support for business R&D, non-R&D innovation expenditures, medium and high-tech goods exports and population with tertiary education in Finland were all flagged as relative weaknesses.